Intellectually Challenging and Theologically Progressive

 Weekday Study Groups

 FUMC offers a variety of groups and ministries during the week both inside and outside the church building.
-The list and meetings of the groups changes often, so we encourage you to contact our Director of Membership and Communication, Anna Rodriguez, for the latest updates, as well as how you may connect with any of our group and committee leaders.
+The list and meetings of the groups changes often, so we encourage you to contact our Director of Membership and Communication, Cass Opal, for the latest updates, as well as how you may connect with any of our group and committee leaders.

 Deepen your spiritual practice in one of our weekly, bi-weekly, or monthly study groups.
 Our classes and study groups have something for everyone and are a great way to support your spiritual practice and get to know others in the community.